Chemeketa Community College Agriculture Complex

 PAVILION – Large overhang protects area dedicated to processing crops and the organic harvest with an outdoor sink and cooler for storage

-HUB OF THE COMPLEX – A large, roll-up glass wall creates visual connections and allows free flow of people, plant materials and equipment.
+HUB OF THE COMPLEX – A large, roll-up glass wall creates visual and physical connections and allows free flow of people, plant materials and equipment.